 Don’t bound yourself to things that can’t let you explore or reach out to things that you really want to in life.
 Free yourself from being a perfectionist.

 Focusing to get things perfect gets you so involved, that you forget about the little things that makes life more fun.
 If you’re a perfectionist or trying to be one, look around you.
 Is your family happy, are you happy, are your friends comfortable being around you?

 Perfectionism can be stressful, where you’re constantly worrying about everything being done right.
 Nothing is ever good enough.

 Related Article: 7 Habits To Break To Start Enjoying Life More

 She Has No Problem Saying “No”

 A highly productive mom has no problem saying “no” to things that she knows she cannot take care of.
-Recently, I was asked to participate in walk-a-thon, but I declined.
-I love participating in walks or runs that are for good cause.
-I’ve been doing it so much that lately, that I’ve realized that I need to slow down.
+Recently, I was asked to participate in few activities, but I declined.
+Don’t get me wrong, I love participating.
+I’ve been doing it so much lately, that I’ve realized that I need to slow down.
 My body needs time to wind down, plus I want to spend more time with my family.

 So, if you know that you’re at point that you don’t want anything more on your plate, just say “no”.
 You don’t have to give excuses.

 Related Article: Ladder to Success: Working Smarter, Not Harder